momentic-ai/run-tests/README.md

 ### Create a Momentic API key

-For this action to communicate securely with Sentry, you'll need to create a new API key.
+For this action to communicate securely with Momentic, you'll need to create a new API key.
 In Momentic, navigate to: API key.

 Give your new API key a name (for example, "GitHub Action Run Tests).